nystudio107/buffer/README.md

 # DEPRECATED

-This Craft 2.x plugin is no longer supported.
-The license fully allows you to fork it and make changes as needed for legacy support reasons.
+This Craft 2.x plugin is no longer supported, but it is fully functional, and you may continue to use it as you see fit.
+The license also allows you to fork it and make changes as needed for legacy support reasons.

 # Buffer plugin for Craft CMS